Moath66/from-zero-to-laravel/README.md

-# 🚀 From Zero to Laravel – Self-Learning Journey
+# 🚀 From Zero to Laravel

 A structured journey to learn **PHP and Laravel** from scratch through self-study, practice, and mini-projects.
 The repository documents code, notes, and progress as I transition from beginner to backend-ready developer.